1937 New York City Council election

 Elections were held on November 2, 1937, to fill the New York City Council, which had just been formed to replace the New York City Board of Aldermen.
-The new Council comprised 26 members elected via proportional representation by borough, in contrast to the 65-member Board of Aldermen elected by district.
-This was done in response to the large majorities the Democrats often received in the Board of Aldermen.
+The new Council comprised 26 members elected via proportional representation by borough, in contrast to the 65-member Board of Aldermen formerly elected by single-member district district.

+The change to PR had been done in response to the large seat majorities the Democrats had often been receiving in the Board of Aldermen.
+Formerly Democrats would fill almost the entire city council although thousands of voters voted for Republican and other candidates.
+The change to PR in borough districts was intended to free the candidates from control by party machines, produce both representation of the largest parties and less popular minority parties, and make fair the distribution of seats to each borough.

+New York City's new STV election system used a uniform quota and biproportional apportionment.
 Each borough was entitled to one member of the council for each 75,000 votes cast, and an additional member for each remainder greater than 50,000.
+And each party that achieved quota in a borough would elect a seat.

-Due to voter turnout, Brooklyn elected nine members of the council, Manhattan six, Queens and The Bronx five each, and Richmond one.
+Due to voter turnout, in 1937 Brooklyn elected nine members of the council, Manhattan six, Queens and The Bronx five each, and Richmond one.
+Five parties and others elected one or more seats in more or less proportional amounts.

-Owing to the novelty and complexity of proportional representation the results of the election were expected to be significantly slowed down, and were not available until later in the month.
+Owing to the novelty and complexity of proportional representation, the announcement of the results of the election were expected to be significantly slowed down, and were not available until later in the month.